Aitslab/EasyNER/README.md

 To process the bulk PubMed files through the pipeline, all you need to do is to make the following changes in the config file:

 1. In the ignore section, make sure that the downloader, cord_loader and text_loader parameters are set to "true", and pubmed_bulk_loader section is set to "false".
-2. In the splitter section Specify the pubmed folder path in the "input_path" parameter.
+2. In the splitter section Specify the pubmed folder path in the "input_path" parameter ("data/pubmed/" from the above example).
 3. In the splitter section, set "pubmed_bulk" to "true".

 Then run the pipeline as you would normally.